A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

-To enable the generative inverse design of nanocrystals, we developed NanoDesigner by full fine-tuning on the lightweight Qwen3-0.6B model.
+\emph{NanoDesigner} To enable the generative inverse design of nanocrystals, we developed NanoDesigner by full fine-tuning on the lightweight Qwen3-0.6B model.
+The training and validation sets do not include the route for synthesizing MgF\textsubscript{2} nanocrystals using NaF.
+The routes for synthesizing PbS nanocrystals using OLA-S and synthesizing CsPbBr\textsubscript{3} nanocrystals using bromoacetophenone were manually removed, while the route for PbSe nanocrystals remains unchanged (see Supplementary Note 6 for details).
+Keep 10\% of the dataset as the validation set, and leave the rest as the training set.
 The training configuration included a learning rate of 3×10\textsuperscript{-5}, a per-device batch size of 8, and a gradient accumulation step of 8 to stabilize the training updates.
 The maximum sequence length was set to 2,048 tokens, which was sufficient to cover the context of synthesis route generation.
 Similar to the extraction model, we used a cosine learning rate scheduler with a 0.1 warmup ratio and trained for 5 epochs.
-For the inverse design inference, to encourage diversity and creativity in the generated synthesis routes, the sampling parameters were adjusted to a higher temperature of 0.95 and a top-p value of 0.7.
+For the inverse design inference, to encourage diversity and creativity in the generated synthesis routes, the sampling parameters were adjusted to a higher temperature of 0.8\textasciitilde0.95 and a top-p value of 0.7.
 All experiments were conducted on a server equipped with an NVIDIA RTX PRO 6000 GPU.

-\subsection{Evaluation Metrics}
+\textbf{Evaluation Metrics}